 We license footage from Soviet propaganda films

 Soviet propaganda films were films produced in the Soviet Union during the era of the Soviet state.
-These films were used as a tool of propaganda to spread the ideology and policies of the Communist Party of the Soviet Union, and to shape the opinions and attitudes of Soviet citizens.Soviet propaganda films covered a wide range of topics, including the history of the Soviet state, the achievements of the Communist Party and Soviet government, the lives of Soviet citizens, and the struggle against foreign enemies and internal dissenters.
+These films were a tool of propaganda to spread the ideology and policies of the Communist Party of the Soviet Union.
+They shaped the opinions and attitudes of Soviet citizens.
+Soviet propaganda films covered a wide range of topics, including the history of the Soviet state, the achievements of the Communist Party and Soviet government, the lives of Soviet citizens, and the struggle against foreign enemies and internal dissenters.
 These films often portrayed the Soviet state and its leaders in a highly favorable light.
 Soviet Stock Footage depicts the Soviet people as hard-working, patriotic, and united in their support of the Communist Party and Soviet government.

-Many of these films were shown in cinemas throughout the Soviet Union, and were also distributed to other countries as a way of spreading the ideology of the Soviet state.
+Many of these films were shown in cinemas throughout the Soviet Union.
+Films were also distributed to other countries as a way of spreading the ideology of the Soviet state.
 Some of the most famous Soviet propaganda films include “The Battle for Bread” (1925), “Eternal Light” (1938), and “The Great Patriotic War” (1945).
 It is important to note that Soviet propaganda films were often highly stylized and propagandistic, and did not always accurately reflect the realities of life in the Soviet Union.
 Nevertheless, these films provide a valuable glimpse into the ideology and propaganda techniques of the Soviet state, and offer a unique window into the history of the Soviet Union.

 resolution of a Soviet propaganda film